dirigible-io/dirigible-io.github.io/help/setup_env_vars.md

 **jndiCmisService**   | Lookup and inject an CMIS service from the infrastructure if present | java:comp/env/EcmService (for SAP HCP)
-**jndiCmisServiceName**   | The name of the CMIS repository | cmis:dirigible **jndiCmisServiceKey**   | The access key of the CMIS repository | cmis:dirigible:key
+**jndiCmisServiceName**   | The name of the CMIS repository | cmis:dirigible **jndiCmisServiceKey**   | The access key of the CMIS repository | cmis:dirigible:key **jndiCmisServiceAuth**   | The type of authentication of the CMIS repository.
+The valid values are 'key' and 'destination' | key
+**jndiCmisServiceDestination**   | The destination name where the name and the key of the CMIS repository are stored as User and Password fields (related to SAP HCP) | cmis